sqlalchemy/sqlalchemy/README.dialects.rst

     create_engine("access+pyodbc://user:pw@dsn")

 * setup.cfg - this file contains the traditional contents such as [egg_info],
-  [pytest] and [nosetests] directives, but also contains new directives that are used by SQLAlchemy's testing framework.
+  and [tool:pytest] directives, but also contains new directives that are used by SQLAlchemy's testing framework.
 E.g. for Access::

     [egg_info]